jhuix-js/imark/readme.md

 [iMark](https://github.com/jhuix-js/imark) is a javascript's lib that make markdown to html with some extensions features(include diagrams of abcjs, echarts, mermaid, plantuml, railroad, wavedrom, katex, gird tables, gfm extended tables etc.).

+> If you think the imark library can help you or also hope to encourage the author, click on the top right corner to give me a [Star](https://github.com/jhuix-js/imark)⭐️.

 ## Support Features

 Common Markdown Syntax, refer to the document -- [Markdown Syntax](https://github.com/showdownjs/showdown/wiki/Showdown's-Markdown-syntax).

-Extensions features as follows, refer to the docment -- [iMark's Features](https://jhuix-js.github.io/imark/index.html):
+Extensions features as follows, preview as the document -- [iMark's Features](https://jhuix-js.github.io/imark/index.html):

 * [Table](https://jhuix-js.github.io/imark/index.html#1-table)